Irregular Brown Spots: Causes, Diagnosis & Treatment

 - Staying hydrated by drinking plenty of water.

-- Using a gentle cleanser and avoid harsh scrubbing or abrasive skincare products that might irritate the skin.
+- Using a gentle cleanser and avoiding harsh scrubbing or abrasive skincare products that might irritate the skin.

 - Incorporating exfoliation into your routine to remove dead skin cells and promote even skin tone.